FAQs

 Q: Why did animals choose my house to nest and live in?

 A: Your house is essentially a giant hollow tree.
 While all wildlife does not wish to be in your living space, your home provides the ideal environment in its walls, attics, and crawlspaces.
-The native wildlife in your yard belongs there and friendly measures should be taken to prevent wildlife from taking residence in your home.
+The native wildlife in your yard belongs there and friendly measures should be taken to prevent wildlife from taking up residence in your home.
 The chances of wildlife entering your home in the countryside are just as likely as in a downtown setting.

 Q: I hear noises in my fireplace; will the animal eventually crawl back out?